Driver & Team Management

 Who is right - the driver or the crew chief?
 Since I spent my racing career as a crew chief I would like to say crew chief yet I know corner chemistry comes for understanding when to allow the driver to prevail as well as knowing when to let the crew chief earn his reputation.
 Teams would be much better off to focus on communication and leave the ego and need to be right for congress.

-Our goal is to have fast race car that can win every time it hits the track.
-Racers are...read more »
+Our goal is to have fast race car that can win every time it hits the...read more »

 Chris Stephenson is shown entering the braking point at Sun Valley Speedway.
 Chris is able to take the car in hard setting him good position for the rest of the corner.